REPRODUCTION -1

 The embryo is then inserted into the woman’s uterus where it will implant and develop into a baby.

 This method is best for women whose oviducts are blocked thus preventing ova from being fertilized.
-Such women are therefore unable to have/ bear children.
+Such women are therefore unable to have or bear children.

 3. FERTILE DRUGS

 These are drugs containing a hormone responsible for stimulating ovaries to produce ova.
 Some women are sterile because their ovaries fail to develop ova.
-This happens because the hormone responsible for ova production is not there.
-Such women are injected with a fertile drug to stimulate ova production.
+This happens because the hormone responsible for ova production is not present.
+Such women are injected with a fertility drug to stimulate ova production.

 4. ARTIFICIAL INSEMINATION

-Semen is sucked from men and be frozen by using liquid nitrogen and then be stored in sperm banks for several years without losing its fertile condition
+Semen is sucked from men and frozen by using liquid nitrogen and then stored in sperm banks for several years without losing its fertile condition.

 MULTIPLE PREGNANCIES